-This post continues a long-standing conversation that I’ve been having over many years.
+This post continues a long-standing conversation that I’ve been having over many years over whether to choose chemicals or naturals in health.
 I’m hoping those concerned will read it, but in particular to continue that discussion.
 While I don’t expect to reach any conclusions immediately, I would like to make some headway, lay a few foundations and move on.

 The first idea is to contrast the use of chemicals against natural (bio) methods in farming.
 While no expert in this matter, I have an empirical understanding of what is at stake.